treestein/TreeVirus/README.md

 I have quickly gone through and cleaned and commented anything that I can in an attempt to make this spaghetti code readable.

+I managed to condense what was almost 300-400 lines of code to half that size.

 ### A word of warning.
 Running the application should pose no serious risk to your computer.
 I have seen different reactions to the program from different computers.